 Your Cart

-White Gold
+White Gold Rings

 White gold was originally developed to imitate platinum (a naturally white precious metal).
 White gold is usually an alloy containing about 75% gold and about 25% nickel, zinc and sometimes palladium.
 If stamped 18 K (18 carat), it would be 75% pure gold.
 White gold is often coated with rhodium (a member of the platinum family) or mixed with palladium to attain its reflective brilliant white.
+White gold enhances the natural beauty of diamonds and other gemstones and lets their brilliance shine through.
+If you like it light, consider white!

 White gold is usually an alloy containing about 75% gold and about 25% nickel.
 It was originally developed to imitate platinum, a naturally white precious metal.
 This alloy actually creates a pale yellow colour, rather than white, which is lovely in its own right, but to achieve a whiter, brighter look, white gold can be mixed with palladium (another white precious metal) or coated with rhodium, which is a member of the platinum family.
 White gold is usually an alloy containing about 75% pure gold and about 25% nickel, zinc and sometimes palladium, and this mixture would be called 18K white gold.